The

 1847

 Printed in three volumes.
 This edition sold out within three months and was reprinted the following January and April.
 For the second edition Charlotte added a preface and dedication to Thackery.
 Also, ‘Edited By’ was changed to just ‘By’.
+For the third edition she added a 'Note' refuting rumours that she was the author of other books by the Bells.

 Wuthering Heights by Ellis Bell and Agnes Grey by Acton Bell

-Published by Thomas Cautley Newby, Cavendish Square, London (December)
+Published by Thomas Cautley Newby, Cavendish Square, London (Dec)

 In three volumes -